GeoFlood (v1.0.0): Computational model for overland flooding: Malpasset Outburst-Flood Simulations

-For our final test case, we assess GeoFlood's ability to replicate a historical dam break and overland flood event.
-The availability of field data and numerical results provide a means for verification and validation of GeoFlood for real-world problems \citep[e.g.,][]{george2011adaptive, hervouet1999malpasset}.
+For our final test case, we assess GeoFlood's ability to simulate a historical dam break and overland flood event.
+The availability of field data, laboratory-scale model data, and previous numerical results provide a means for verification and validation of GeoFlood for a real-world problem that is numerically challenging due to highly-energetic flows in steep and irregular terrain.
+We also use this test case to benchmark GeoFlood's parallel computational efficiency, and to demonstrate the usage of GeoFlood's AMR schemes for a large-scale, real-world problem.